phelipetls/blog/content/posts/extending-vim-with-ripgrep/index.md

 # Downsides

-The only downside is that you can't use backreferences or look-around in regexes.
+A downside is that you can't use backreferences or look-around in regexes.
 In the rare case I need them, I use `:vimgrep`.

+Another is that it's synchronous, so if the directory is huge it may block vim for a few seconds.
+But I don't usually experience this because of how fast `ripgrep` is.

 # Conclusion